Farzam1372/Marketing-Channel-Performance/README.md

 # Data Science Challenge
-Welcome to the HAMS Data Science Challenge!
-With this challenge we want to test your ability to build advanced probabilistic data models and to interpret their results.

 # Task
 The challenge is set in the context of performance marketing and we want you to apply a bayesian mixed-media model (MMM) on our test dataset an interpret the insights from the model.
 Build the MMM with the latest PyMC package (https://www.pymc.io/).